big-andy-coates/populace/populace-core/README.md

 then please raise a ticket, or even better a PR).
 You may need to write your own inspectors, especially if you have custom container types that are not derived from the standard `List`, `Set` or `Map` interfaces.

-Inspectors are installed when building a walker.
-Inspectors can be installed to handle specific types, any subtype of some type or any type within a package.
+Inspectors can be installed to handle a specific type, but they can also be installed so that they handle any types derived from a particular super-type, or any types that belong to a specific package.
+Populace also supports default inspectors for array and non-array types.
 See [Registering Customisations](#registering-customisations) for an explanation of the different levels.
-See below for an example:
+Inspectors are installed when building a walker:

 ```java
 final GraphWalker.Builder builder = GraphWalker.newBuilder();